Main Street Pontiac is one of the many Main Street programs part of Main Street Oakland County and Main Street America.

 Main Street America has been helping revitalize older and historic commercial districts for more than 35 years.
 Today it is a network of more than 1,600 neighborhoods and communities, rural and urban, who share both a commitment to place and to building stronger communities through preservation-based economic development.
 Main Street America is a program of the nonprofit National Main Street Center, a subsidiary of the National Trust for Historic Preservation.

-Main Street Oakland County (MSOC) is the nations first and only county-wide Main Street Program.
+Main Street Oakland County (MSOC) is the nation’s first and only county-wide Main Street Program.
 MSOC provides a unique economic development program for downtowns, with a historic preservation philosophy and an emphasis on “sense of place.”
-MSOC’s mission is to maximize the economic potential and to preserve the heritage and sense of place of Oakland County’s historic downtowns and commercial districts by encouraging and facilitating the use of the Main Street Four- Point Approach® that emphasizes comprehensive economic development within the context of historic preservation.
+MSOC’s mission is to maximize the economic potential and to preserve the heritage and sense of place of Oakland County’s historic downtowns and commercial districts by encouraging and facilitating the use of the Main Street Four-Point Approach®, which emphasizes comprehensive economic development within the context of historic preservation.

 National Award-Winning Main Street Programs